minetest/contentdb/app/flatpages/help/appealing_page.md

 * API reference (unless your mod is a library only)
 * Development instructions for your package (this should be in the repo's README)
 * Screenshots that are already uploaded (unless you want to embed a recipe image in a specific place)
-    * Note: you should avoid images in the long description as they won't be visible inside Minetest, when support for showing the long description is added.
+    * Note: you should avoid images in the long description as they won't be visible inside Luanti, when support for showing the long description is added.

 ## Localize / Translate your package

-According to Google Play, 64% of Minetest Android users don't have English as their main language.
+According to Google Play, 64% of Luanti Android users don't have English as their main language.
 Adding translation support to your package increases accessibility.
 Using content translation, you can also translate your ContentDB page.
 See Edit Package > Translation for more information.

 <p>
     <a class="btn btn-primary me-2" href="https://rubenwardy.com/minetest_modding_book/en/quality/translations.html">
-        {{ _("Translation - Minetest Modding Book") }}
+        {{ _("Translation - Luanti Modding Book") }}
     </a>
     <a class="btn btn-primary" href="https://api.minetest.net/translations/#translating-content-meta">
         {{ _("Translating content meta - lua_api.md") }}